 “Engaging the grassroots: Social Justice and Bio-diversity” was the theme for the 9th gathering of participatory community planners and designers around the Pacific Rim.
 Established in 1998, democratic planning and participatory design have been at the heart of the Pacific Rim Community Design Network.
 With eight conferences held in various countries across the Pacific Rim, issues and foci have been expanded according to environmental and social changes.
 For the 9th gathering, we intend to sustain our core values and endorse designers and planners interacting with communities through democratic spirits, civic resonances, and environmental stewardship.
 We span the theme “Engaging the grassroots: Social Justice and Biodiversity” to five key issues: (1) ‘new ruralism’ experiments, (2) wetland conservation, (3) indigenous cultural recovery, and (4) service-learning education.
 The format of the conference consisted of “small groups” organized around these five sub-areas, followed by a common forum – “big tables.”

 The small groups and big tables were organized in two phases described below.
 In brief, small-group coordinators have organized events in Phase 1:

-Between March 17 and 18, we provided post-workshop forums and roundtable discussions in form of Pacific Rim big table exchanges at Chung Yuan Christian University (CYCU) in Chungli, Taiwan.
-All workshop participants joined the conference and shared what they learn from the different workshops.
+Between March 17 and 18, we provided post-workshop forums and roundtable discussions in the form of Pacific Rim big table exchanges at Chung Yuan Christian University (CYCU) in Chungli, Taiwan.
+All workshop participants joined the conference and shared what they learned from the different workshops.